nilshartmann/spa-oder-htmx/README.md

 ## Using the HTMX frontend

-Please see `backend/readme.md` for more informations.
+Please see `backend/readme.md` for more information.

 ## Running the SPA frontend